A Summer Survival Guide for Common Outdoor Injuries and Ailments

 If you’re like most people and don’t have an allergic reaction, stings can usually be taken care of at home.
 Bees (not wasps) leave their stingers in the skin when they sting.
 Try to remove the stinger if possible.
 Then apply a cold compress to the area.
 Hydrocortisone cream, calamine lotion, and over-the-counter pain relievers can all help reduce the pain and swelling.

 Prevention: Keep drinks and food covered when eating outdoors to avoid attracting insects.
-These reusable lids are great for keeping canned drinks covered.
+These are great for keeping canned drinks covered.

 Sunburn